prayush21/learning-random-signals-and-systems/README.md

 Here's a snapshot of our project-based learning in action:

-*   **Module 1: Probability Basics**
+- **Module 1: Probability Basics**
-    *   **Goal:** Build a functional Naive Bayes spam filter from scratch.
+  - **Goal:** Build a functional Naive Bayes spam filter from scratch.
-    *   **Concepts:** Conditional probability, Bayes' theorem, sample spaces.
+  - **Concepts:** Conditional probability, Bayes' theorem, sample spaces.
-    *   **Code:** See the scripts in the `module-1/` directory.
+  - **Code:** See the scripts in the `module-1/` directory.

 This approach turns abstract theories into tangible creations, making learning more concrete and memorable.

 ## Create Your Own AI-Powered Learning Journey

-You can use this repository as a template to learn anything you're passionate about.
+You can use this repository as a template to learn anything you're even NOT passionate about.
 The key is to create your own learning plan that guides your AI assistant.

 ### 1. Create Your `MY_LEARNING_PLAN.md`